 Step 12: Master Bus Processing

-Master bus processing ensures your track translates well across different playback systems.
-Apply light compression, limiting, and EQ to polish the entire mix.
+Master bus processing polishes the entire mix, ensuring it translates well on different playback systems.
+Apply subtle compression, limiting, and EQ for a balanced, cohesive finish.

-Example: Use a transparent limiter to control peaks and slightly raise the overall volume.
-Apply a subtle EQ to clean up any final low-mid muddiness, giving your lofi track a polished, professional finish.
+Example: Use a transparent limiter to control peaks and add a light EQ to reduce any leftover low-mid frequencies, giving the track a professional, polished sound.